 A Proponent may request that his or her submitted proposal be withdrawn, up until the closing time for a particular contract.
-Withdrawals can only be made in person and the Proponent wishing to withdraw from a particular proposal must attend the Town Office and execute an appropriate withdrawal form, signed by a principal of the Proponent, or provide a letter from the Proponent, signed by a principal, withdrawing the Proposal.
+For hardcopy submissions, withdrawals can only be made in person and the Proponent wishing to withdraw from a particular proposal must attend the Town Office and execute an appropriate withdrawal form, signed by a principal of the Proponent, or provide a letter from the Proponent, signed by a principal, withdrawing the Proposal.